10 engaging examples of white papers that aren’t PDFs

 How has white paper design changed over time?

-While white papers might seem like a dull format, their visual design and presentation has changed radically over the decades.
+While white papers may seem like a dull format, their visual design and presentation has changed radically over the decades.
 This is particularly true of the last ten years, where new web technologies have allowed content creators to build immersive visual content, without needing web developers or designers.

 Because the target audience of white papers can be broad, they don’t just have to be informative.
 They also have to be interesting.
 And today, that also means interactive, immersive, and shareable on social media platforms like LinkedIn.